ljm565/VAE/docs/2_data_preparation.md

 # Data Preparation
 Here, we will proceed with an VAE model training tutorial using the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset by default.
-Please refer to the following instructions to utilize custom datasets
+Please refer to the following instructions to utilize custom datasets.

 ### 1. MNIST